maxfahl/bruno-raycast/.notes/PRD.md

 # Bruno for Raycast - Product Requirements Document

 ## Overview
-Bruno for Raycast is an extension that enables users to interact with Bruno API Client directly from Raycast.
-It provides quick access to running API requests, managing collections, and creating new requests without leaving Raycast.
+Bruno for Raycast is an extension that enables users to interact with Bruno API Client directly from Raycast through the Bruno CLI.
+The extension acts as a Raycast interface to the Bruno CLI, providing quick access to running API requests, managing collections, and creating new requests without leaving Raycast.

 ## Core Features

 ### 1. Run Request (Default Command) ✓
-**Description**: Execute API requests directly from Raycast with results displayed inline.
+**Description**: Execute API requests directly from Raycast using the Bruno CLI.
 - **Primary Action**: Copy response to clipboard ✓
 - **Input**:
   - Quick search through available requests ✓